Back to Blog

 Check out our blog on customizing VR scenarios vs. manikin programming.

-Is there another scenario regarding the phlebotomy procedure or dressing the wound?
+Is there a scenario regarding the phlebotomy procedure or dressing the wound?

 check all big